On the Kolmogorov-Feller weak law of large numbers for the Fr\'echet mean on non-compact symmetric spaces: Proofs of Theorem 1 and Lemma 1, and auxiliary results

 where $\textsf{m}_n < 1$ holds when $M$ has negative curvatures everywhere and $\mathbb{P}_{X}$ is not supported entirely on any single geodesic.
-The strict inequality $\textsf{m}_n < 1$ means that the rate of convergence for \Frechet\ mean is faster than in Euclidean spaces.
-This result is more general than the existing one \citep[][Theorem 9]{pennec2019curvature} (when $M$ has negative curvatures), as it applies to a broader class of manifolds $M$ and underlying distributions $\mathbb{P}_{X}$ on $M$. \end{remark}
+The strict inequality $\textsf{m}_n < 1$ means that the rate of convergence for \Frechet\ mean is faster than the Euclidean counterpart.
+This result is more general than the existing one \citep[][Theorem 9]{pennec2019curvature} (when $M$ has constant negative curvatures), as it applies to a broader class of manifolds $M$ and underlying distributions $\mathbb{P}_{X}$ on $M$. \end{remark}